 At LabCE, we try to make getting your continuing education convenient and affordable.
 Below, you'll find the answers to some of the most frequently asked questions we receive.
 If you have any questions or comments about LabCE, please contact us.

-Subscribe online with a credit card, and you'll get immediate access to all 76 LabCE courses.
+Subscribe online with a credit card, and you'll get immediate access to your purchases.
 Select the "pay by check" option and we'll activate your subscription when we receive your check.
-Your subscription will be valid for a full year (365 days) from the date we receive payment (or two full years, if you select the two-year option).
+Your subscription will be valid for a full year (365 days) from the date we receive payment.

-LabCE accepts Visa, Mastercard, and American Express online.
-We also accept checks and money orders, as well as PayPal.
+LabCE accepts Visa, Mastercard, American Express, Discover, and PayPal.
+We also accept checks and money orders.

 No. You may start your subscription at any time.
 Your subscription will be valid for 365 days from the date we receive payment.
 Subscriptions are not limited to the calendar year.